iissh/Trapped/README.md

 # Trapped
 A text-based adventure game based of the popular Battle Royale game Fortnite created using **Python**.

+Trapped is a Text-based Adventure game based on the popular game Fortnite: Battle Royale.
+You are up late night playing your favourite game of the season knowing very well that you have an important test the next day.
+You end up falling asleep mid-game only to wake up realizing that you are in the game itself.
+A mysterious voice tells you that the only way to escape the game and return back to reality is to get a Victory Royale.
+He also informs you that if you get eliminated, that’s the end of your life.
+You pretty much have no choice but to win the game!
+Good Luck on your win to survival!

 To run the game just download the `Trapped.py` file and open it up!

 ## How to Play